 The EPA has also taken regulatory action aimed at reducing GHG emissions.
 In December 2009, the EPA published its findings that emissions of GHGs present an endangerment to public health and the environment, which has allowed the EPA to adopt and implement regulations that restrict emissions of GHGs under existing provisions of the federal Clean Air Act.
 For example, the EPA adopted regulations under Prevention of Significant Deterioration ("PSD") and Title V permitting programs for GHG emissions from certain large stationary sources.
 In June 2014, the U.S. Supreme Court held that GHG emissions alone cannot trigger an obligation to obtain a federal air permit, but the Court upheld EPA's authority to regulate GHG emissions from major stationary sources where emissions of traditional criteria pollutants exceed federal permitting thresholds.
 In November 2010, the EPA published its final rule expanding the existing GHG monitoring and reporting rule to include onshore and offshore oil and natural gas production facilities and onshore oil and natural gas processing, transmission, storage and distribution facilities.
 These requirements became applicable in 2012 for emissions occurring in 2011.
 The Underlying Properties may be subject to these requirements or become subject to them in the future.
 Meanwhile, as noted above, in June 2016 the EPA finalized the Methane Rule.
-Following the 2016 presidential election and change in administrations, however, in 2017 the EPA proposed to delay implementation of the Methane Rule, and also convened a reconsideration proceeding that resulted in two 2018 rulemaking projects aimed at rolling back certain Methane Rule requirements.
-These actions, like the Methane Rule itself, have been (or are likely to be) challenged in courts.
-The ultimate fate of the Methane Rule requirements is unclear.
+Following the 2016 presidential election and change in administrations, however, the EPA convened a reconsideration proceeding that that culminated in a 2019 rule proposal that would eliminate the obligation to control methane emissions under the NSPS, while maintaining the rule's substantive emissions control requirements because they serve to control emissions of other pollutants.
 Nevertheless, regulations promulgated under the CAA may require the Sponsor to incur development expenses to install and utilize specific equipment, technologies, or work practices to control emissions from its operations.
 In addition, in November 2016, the U.S. Department of the Interior Bureau of Land Management ("BLM") issued final rules to reduce methane emissions from venting, flaring, and leaks during oil and gas operations on federal and tribal lands that are substantially similar to the EPA's Methane Rule.
 However, in December 2017, the BLM published a final rule to temporarily suspend or delay certain requirements contained in the November 2016 final rule until January 17, 2019, including those requirements relating to venting, flaring and leakage from oil and gas production activities.
 Further, in September 2018, the BLM published a final rule revising or rescinding certain provisions of the 2016 rule.
-Although the future implementation of the EPA and BLM rules aimed at controlling GHG emissions from oil and natural gas sources remains uncertain, future federal GHG regulations for the oil and gas industry remain a possibility given the longterm trend towards increasing regulation.
+Although the future implementation of the EPA and BLM rules aimed at controlling GHG emissions from oil and natural gas sources remains uncertain, future federal GHG regulations for the oil and gas industry remain a possibility given the long-term trend towards increasing regulation.